 Answer: We would like to point out right from the beginning the fact that Romanian Legislation has no interdictions with reference to the ownership right over Romanian real estate such as apartments, commercial or industrial buildings for foreign citizens, stateless persons or for legal entities, regardless of their country of origin.
 So they can acquire ownership right over the above mentioned real estate properties under the same conditions with those applicable to Romanian citizens.

 Nevertheless, the land these buildings are standing on cannot be acquired and therefore, a right of “superficies” must be established in favor of these properties.
 So, in brief, a foreign citizen interested to make a Romanian Real Estate investment can simply acquire the right to use the land, but not the land itself.
-Our Romanian lawyers can provide more information on the legal implications.
+Our real estate lawyers in Romania can provide more information on the legal implications.

 Question: I am an EU citizen interested in buying Romanian real estate.
 What laws apply in my case?